 Why Choose Mardi Himal Trek?

-One of the main reasons to choose the Mardi Himal Trek is the opportunity to explore a less commercialized trail.
+One of the main reasons for choosing the Mardi Himal Trek is the opportunity to explore a less commercialized trail.
 While other popular treks in the region have become crowded and developed, Mardi Himal remains relatively untouched.
-This means you’ll have a more peaceful experience, with fewer trekkers on the trail and more opportunities to connect with nature.
+This means you’ll have a more peaceful experience, fewer trekkers on the trail and more opportunities to connect with nature.

 Breakdown of Costs for Mardi Himal Trek